Mets 2B Canó suspended 162 games by MLB after drug test

 At that time, Canó said the diuretic “was given to me by a licensed doctor in the Dominican Republic to treat a medical ailment.”
 Canó said he didn’t realize the drug was banned by MLB.

+Canó has 2,624 career hits and Hall of Fame-caliber statistics for a second baseman.
+But with his baseball future uncertain at age 38, his latest suspension certainly puts his pursuit of 3,000 hits — and his chances for Cooperstown — in serious jeopardy.

-McNeil has hit .319 in three seasons with the Mets and was an All-Star in 2019.
-Second base is probably his most natural position, though he’s done fine while also playing third base, left field and right field.
+The 28-year-old McNeil has hit .319 with an .884 OPS in three seasons with the Mets and was an All-Star in 2019.
+He came up as a second baseman in 2018 and has made more major league starts there than at any other single position, though he’s also done fine in the outfield while shuffling between left field, right field and third base.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports